WebFiori/docs/env-vars.md

 ## Introduction

-The framework comes with a class which is only used to initialize environment variables.
+The framework have global constants which acts as environment variables and are used to configure some of the settings.
 They can be accessed anywhere within the scope of the application.
-The class [Env](https://github.com/WebFiori/app/blob/main/app/config/Env.php), which will always exist inside application's folder, is used to initialize the values of environment variables.
-The developer can modify the values of variables in the class as needed to configure some of the settings of the framework.
-Also, the developer can modify the content of the class and create his own environment variables.
+Developer can modify the values of variables in application configuration.

 ## Variables